2024 World Series: Game 5

 With the win, the Dodgers won their eighth World Series championship in franchise history, tying their longtime rivals the San Francisco Giants for the second-most among National League clubs and the fifth-most overall.
 The Dodgers joined their 2020 team, the 2018 Red Sox, 2016 Cubs, 2013 Red Sox, 2009 Yankees, 2007 Red Sox, and 1998 Yankees as teams to win a World Series after having the best regular-season record in MLB in the wild card era.
-The Dodgers also set the record for most runs to come from behind from in a clinching game.
-The World Series MVP Award went to Freeman, the first player to homer in the first four games and hit a walk-off grand slam in the World Series.
-His 12 RBIs tied the World Series record set in by Bobby Richardson.
-Freeman became the 12th player to win regular season MVP and World Series MVP in a career, having previously won a regular season MVP in 2020.